-The mountains hold a magnetic attraction for many who visit Nepal, with half of the world's 8,000 metres found here.
+The mountains hold a magnetic attraction for many who visit Nepal, with half of the world's 8,000 metre mountains found here.
 The trek to Everest base camp, a two-week trip starting with a nerve-racking flight to Lukla airport, is the most popular mountain activity, whilst the stunningly beautiful Annapurna base camp can be achieved by a 7-10 day trek from Pokhara.

 Kathmandu, and most of Nepal, are now recovering from the April 2015 earthquake that claimed over 9,000 lives.
 For example, the first ascents of Everest since the earthquake took place on 11 May 2016 and the number of foreign tourists jumped 40% in 2016 (to just over 750,000).
 In 2017, Lonely Planet ranked Nepal as their best value destination.